 This gives the value of the operator at the origin.
-This is generally only used for the MidasPot functionality.
+This is generally only used for the MidasPot functionality and in the operator files for n-mode expansion-based kinetic energy operators in general coordinate systems (mandatory when using keywords ?? and ??).